ngormsen/paywise/README.md

 or use
 `npm install nativescript -g`.

-Additionally you need to have an emulator setup for either android or iOS.
+Additionally you need to setup an emulator for either android or iOS.

 ## Emulate the App
 To build the app localy on the selected target platform, navigate into the root directory of the repository and run